Zen Teachers & Practice Leaders at Green Gulch

 Jisan Anna Thorn

-Jisan Anna Thorn lives at Green Dragon Temple and is the current guest program manager at Green Gulch.
-Born and raised in Germany, she graduated from college as a teacher for German literature and politics.
+Jisan Anna Thorn lives at Green Dragon Temple and is the tanto (head of practice) at Green Gulch.
+Born and raised in Germany, she graduated from college as a teacher of German literature and politics.
 She also graduated as a metal designer from an Arts and Craft College in Cologne and had a career as a jewelry designer in the '80s. ...

 Steve Weintraub was ordained as a Zen priest in 1973, and he has been teaching Buddhism at San Francisco Zen Center, Tassajara, and Green Gulch Farm for over 30 years.
 In 1994, he received Dharma transmission - full authorization as a teacher - in the lineage of Shunryu Suzuki.
 Steve is the guiding teacher for Presidio Hill Zen Group, which meets weekly on Thursday evenings in San Francisco.
 Steve also has an MFT license, and a private psychotherapy practice in San Francisco and Mill Valley.